shachar1236/python-env/README.md

 # python-env
-python environment setup (like anaconda). uses venv module
+python environment manager (like anaconda). uses venv module

 !
 Note if you dont setup you cant use the env command insted you will need to write "python -m env "command" "